openedx/edx-documentation/en_us/course_authors/source/developing_course/testing_courseware.rst

 * `Preview Course Content`_
 * `View Your Live Course`_

+.. note:: If you use content groups in your course to designate content as visible only to particular students, see :ref:`Preview Cohort Specific Courseware`.

 For information about setting up a beta test for your course, see :ref:`Beta_Testing`.